Augmenting Scientific Creativity with Retrieval across Knowledge Domains

 \section{Acknowledgments}

 We thank our study participants for their valuable insights and feedback.
-This work is supported in part by Shell, the Center for Knowledge Acceleration, the Office of Naval Research, the Allen Institute for Artificial Intelligence (AI2), National Science Foundation under Grant Number IIS-1763618, IIS-1922090, FW-HTF-RL-1928631, and IIS-1816242, the IBM Research AI through the AI Horizons Network, and the Chan Zuckerberg Initiative under the project Scientific Knowledge Base Construction.
+We would like to acknowledge partial funding from Shell, the Center for Knowledge Acceleration, the Allen Institute for Artificial Intelligence (AI2), National Science Foundation under Grant Number IIS-1763618, FW-HTF-RL-1928631, and IIS-1816242, DMREF Awards 1922311, 1922372, and 1922090, the Office of Naval Research (ONR) under contracts: N00014-20-1-2280 and N00014-19-1-2114, the IBM Research AI through the AI Horizons Network, and the Chan Zuckerberg Initiative under the project Scientific Knowledge Base Construction.
 This work is also supported by the Google Cloud Research Credits program with the award GCP19980904.